Generative Meta-Learning for Zero-Shot Relation Triplet Extraction: Related Work

 \subsection{Meta-learning}

+Meta-learning is a subfield of machine learning that focuses on developing algorithms and models capable of learning how to learn efficiently and effectively.
+Due to the ability to improve the generalization capacity of machine learning models, it has attracted great interest in recent years.
+Meta-learning usually consists of two modules.
+One captures meta-knowledge (common knowledge across tasks), and the other models task-specific knowledge learned by the base learner.
+The key is to find meta-knowledge in this complex process.
+From the perspective of BLO, meta-learning can be formulated as follows:

+where $l^{meta}$ and $l^{task}$ respectively refer to the UL and LL objectives, $\omega$ represents the meta knowledge that needs to be learned from different tasks, and $\theta$ represents the parameter in the model.

-Meta-learning can improve machine learning models' future learning performance, and thus has attracted great interest in recent years.
-The conventional categorizations of meta-learning methods~\cite{gradient-based_meta-learning,ARML} produce a three-way taxonomy across metric-based, model-based, and optimization-based methods.
+Conventional categorizations of meta-learning methods~\cite{gradient-based_meta-learning,ARML} can be classified to metric-based, model-based, and optimization-based methods.
 The metric-based methods~\cite{siamese_network,matching_network,prototypical_network} aim to learn an appropriate distance metric for few-shot classification and have been successfully applied to some few-shot and zero-shot tasks \cite{SimpleFSRE,HCRP}.
 The model-based methods~\cite{hypertransformer,lgm-net,generate-adapter} involve a task specification to directly generate or modulate model weights.
 The optimization-based methods~\cite{LEO,maml,reptile} focus on incorporating optimization within the learning process to learn an optimized initialization of model parameters.

-Meta-learning provides a good opportunity to tackle many challenges including generalization.
-Unfortunately, its power has not yet been explored in generative learning.
-We make the first attempt to introduce meta-learning into generative models, and our proposed generative meta-learning framework is proved to be an effective way in solving the zeroRTE task.
+Meta-learning offers a promising approach to addressing various challenges, particularly in the context of generalization.
+However, its potential remains largely unexplored in the ZeroRTE domain.
+In this work, we make the first attempt to incorporate BLO and meta-learning into the ZeroRTE task.
+To this end, we propose a generative meta-learning framework that eliminates the need for generated data and directly learns task-specific meta-knowledge during the training process.